-In this paper we propose BAKINGTIMER, a new history sniffing technique based on timing the execution of server-side request processing code.
+We propose BAKINGTIMER, a new history sniffing technique based on timing the execution of server-side request processing code.
 This method is capable of retrieving partial or complete user browsing history, it does not require any permission, and it can be performed through both first and third-party scripts.
 We studied the impact of our timing side-channel attack to detect prior visits to websites, and discovered that it was capable of detecting the users state in more than half of the 10K websites analyzed, which is the largest test performed to date to test this type of techniques.
 We additionally performed a manual analysis to check the capabilities of the attack to differentiate between three states: never accessed, accessed and logged in.
 Moreover, we performed a set of stability tests, to verify that our time measurements are robust with respect to changes both in the network RTT and in the servers workload.

-CCS CONCEPTS
+This extended version additionally includes a comprehensive analysis of existing countermeasures, starting from its evolution/adoption, and finishing with a large-scale experiment to asset the repercussions on the presented technique.

-• Security and privacy → Browser security.
+CCS Concepts: \bullet Security and privacy \rightarrow Browser security.